 Three-dimensional modeling for interior designers.
 The course consists of lectures, demonstrations, and lab exercises describing and teaching the general concepts and techniques of creating, viewing, and manipulating three-dimensional computerized architectural models.

-This introduction to basic Adobe Photoshop enables students to apply its computer power to the production of both digital and traditional imagery from concept to finish.
+In this introduction to basic Adobe Photoshop, students develop illustrative digital drawing and painting skills using pressure sensitive tablets or displays in the production of digital and traditional imagery from concept to finish.

 IN 312 International Trade

 Introduces international trade as it is practiced today.
 Students learn how various industries have developed different international trade patterns and how the internet is rapidly changing this field.
 Focus is placed on international trade as an industry, professional opportunities, project management, intercultural skills, and technical trends in logistics an online research.

 IN 313 International Business Transactions

 The management of international trade transactions is introduced, with emphasis on agency, distributorship, franchising agreements, import/export, and licensing.
 Students learn the theory and practice of conducting international negotiations and how to apply the self-regulatory standards used in international trade.
 The use of the internet and business-to-business e-commerce websites to transact international business is also examined.